Tagalog language: ng and mga

-In the first example, nang is used in lieu of the word noong (when; Noong si Hudas ay madulas).
+In the first example, nang is used in lieu of the word noong (when; Noong si Hudas ay madulás).
 In the second, nang describes that the person woke up (gumising) early (maaga); gumising nang maaga.
-In the third, nang described up to what extent that Juan improved (gumaling), which is "greatly" (nang todo [sic]).
-In the latter two examples, the ligature na and its variants -ng and -g may also be used (Gumising na maaga/Maagang gumising; Gumaling na todo [sic]/Todong gumaling).
+In the third, nang described up to what extent that Juan improved (gumalíng), which is "greatly" (nang todo [sic]).
+In the latter two examples, the ligature na and its variants -ng and -g may also be used (Gumising na maaga/Maagang gumising; Gumalíng na todo [sic]/Todong gumalíng).

 The longer nang may also have other uses, such as a ligature that joins a repeated word: